 |Humidity:||Normal household humidity is fine and misting the leaves is advised.
 They do like fresh air during the summer from an open window, and do not like stuffy hot rooms from central heating systems.|

 |Propagation:||Cutting and re-planting stem cuttings a couple of inches long is an easy method used.
 Apply root hormones and give it a few weeks for them to begin rooting.|

 |Pruning:||You can remove old leaves that are ready to fall from the bottom of the trunk which will make it look more attractive.
 And, cut back stems to keep the plant to the size you want.|

 As mentioned above the dragon tree will take lots of neglect, although this is not advised of course.
 Here's some potential problems to look out for.

 Brown leaf tips: Possible cause could be dry air, cold drafts or under-watering.
-Check room humidity and water levels, then see if there are any drafts to find the problem.
+Check room humidity and water levels, then see if there are any drafts to identify the cause.
 Once the cause is found just provide the correct care or conditions needed.

-Brown soft leaves : The room has become too cold for the plant.
-Provide higher temperatures.
+Brown soft leaves : The room has become too cold for the plant and the soil could be water logged.
+Provide higher temperatures and check the soil.